Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Theoretical background and methodology

 The CMB photons are deflected by the intervening matter distribution of the Universe along its journey from the last scattering surface to us.
 Weak lensing breaks the statistical isotropy of primordial CMB signal introducing coupling between different spherical harmonic modes.
-In consequence of lensing the CMB temperature and polarisation fluctuations observed in the direction $\boldsymbol{\hat{n}}$ in the sky are coming from primordial fluctuation fields in the direction $\boldsymbol{\hat{n}} + \nabla \phi (\bm{\hat{n}})$, where $\nabla \phi (\bm{\hat{n}})$ is a deflection angle.
-Thus, the lensing causes re-mapping of the primordial fluctuation fields as given by \citep{Lewis_2006},

-Here, $T$ denotes the lensed CMB temperature anisotropies and $Q$, $U$ are the Stokes parameters of lensed CMB polarisation fields.
+As a consequence of lensing, the CMB temperature and polarisation fluctuations observed in the direction $\boldsymbol{\hat{n}}$ in the sky are coming from primordial fluctuation fields in the $\boldsymbol{\hat{n}} + \nabla \phi (\bm{\hat{n}})$ direction, where $\nabla \phi (\bm{\hat{n}})$ is a deflection angle.
+Thus, the lensing causes the re-mapping of the primordial fluctuation fields as given by \citep{Lewis_2006} Here, $T$ denotes the lensed CMB temperature anisotropies and $Q$, $U$ are the Stokes parameters of lensed CMB polarisation fields.
 Meanwhile, $\tilde{T}, \tilde{Q}, \tilde{U}$ represents the unlensed CMB fields.
-The lensing potential field, $\phi(\bm{\hat{n}})$ is defined by, \citep{Lewis_2000, Hu_2002, Okamoto_2003}
+The lensing-potential field, $\phi(\bm{\hat{n}}),$ is defined by \citep{Lewis_2000, Hu_2002, Okamoto_2003}

-is the line-of-sight projection of the Weyl gravitational potential $\Psi(\chi(\hat{n}))$, integrated along the comoving distance $\chi$, from the observer to the last scattering surface at comoving distance $\chi^*$ ($\approx 14000$ Mpc).
-The quantity $\eta$ denotes the conformal time when the photon was at distance $\chi$ in the direction $\bf{\hat{n}}$. $D_A(\chi)$ is the angular diameter distance that depends on the curvature of the universe.
-For a flat universe, the angular diameter distance is $D_A(\chi) = \chi$.
+which is the line-of-sight projection of the Weyl gravitational potential, $\Psi(\chi(\hat{n}))$, integrated along the comoving distance $\chi$, from the observer to the last scattering surface at the comoving distance $\chi^*$ ($\approx 14000$ Mpc).
+The quantity $\eta$ denotes the conformal time when the photon was at distance of $\chi$ in the direction $\bf{\hat{n}}$. $D_A(\chi)$ is the angular diameter distance that depends on the curvature of the Universe.
+For a flat Universe, the angular diameter distance is $D_A(\chi) = \chi$.

-The unlensed temperature and polarization fields and the lensing potential field are assumed to be Gaussian and statistically isotropic.
-Hence, the statistical properties can be characterized by using the angular power spectra defined as \citep{Zaldarriaga_1997},
+The unlensed temperature and polarisation fields and the lensing-potential field are assumed to be Gaussian and statistically isotropic.
+Hence, the statistical properties can be characterized by using the angular power spectra defined as \citep{Zaldarriaga_1997}